Platinum (musical)

+Background

 Platinum was originally titled Sunset when it had its world premiere in 1977 at the Studio Arena Theater in Buffalo, New York.
 The production, with a book by Louis LaRusso II, was directed by Tommy Tune.
 When the musical evolved into Platinum and moved to Broadway, only the songwriters, Alexis Smith, Lisa Mordente, and ensemble member Christine Faith remained with the production.